kametsun/next-golang-app/README.md

 # go mod init [your project name]
 ```

+3. Create a golang project as you like.
+But main.go file is required

-3. Add to the Dockerfile
+4. Add to the Dockerfile
 ```
 # api/Dockerfile
 # base image